 A generic product for the drive-in market, The Spider was Gordon’s fourth and last A.I.P. show of the 1950s, filmed as the craze for monster fare was beginning to wind down.
 The short-duration feature has retained one sterling quality: nostalgia appeal.
 Gordon’s story, fleshed out by writers Laszlo Gorog (The Mole People) and George Worthing Yates (Them!) has a dashed-off feel that matches the haphazard direction of Mr. B.I.G..

 Something bad happens to Mr. Flynn when driving back to River Falls with a birthday present for his beloved daughter Carol (June Kenney of Sorority Girl and Teenage Doll).
 After school the next day, Carol talks her boyfriend Mike (Gene Persson) into taking her out to look for her father.
-They find his wrecked truck and the birthday gift out on the road, and then investigate a cave, which turns out to contain several human skeletons, a giant spider web and finally, the title monstrosity itself.
+They find his wrecked truck and the birthday gift out on the road, and then investigate a cave.
+There they find several human skeletons, a giant spider web and finally the title monstrosity itself.
 High school professor Art Kingman (Ed Kemmer) guides Sheriff Cagle (Gene Roth) in zapping the spider with DDT.
 It ends up displayed in the recreation room at River Falls High, where a rock band led by Joe and Sam (Troy Patterson & Skip Young) are about to hold a rehearsal.
 What could go wrong?

 Professional production values give the live-action scenes of The Spider a veneer of quality.
 With A.I.P.’s backing Gordon rented the Big Street set at Universal City, and for a few shots populates it with perhaps forty extras.
 (Eighty?
 I’m a bad estimator).
 It looks very much like the modest town on view in Pleasantville.
 The High School and backlot sets come right from TV-land; a trashed residential street with an abandoned crying boy matches an exact angle of destruction seen four years later in A.I.P.’s Panic in Year Zero!